 The course of Kennedy’s disease varies but is generally slowly progressive.
 Individuals tend to remain ambulatory until late in the disease.
 The life expectancy for individuals with Kennedy disease is usually normal.

-The National Institute for Neurological Disorders and Stroke (NINDS) conducts research on SMA in laboratories at the NIH and also supports research through grants to major medical institutions across the country.
+The National Institute of Neurological Disorders and Stroke (NINDS), a component of the National Institutes of Health (NIH), conducts basic, translational, and clinical research on SMA in laboratories at the NIH and also supports research through grants to major medical institutions across the country.

 For more information on neurological disorders or research programs funded by the National Institute of Neurological Disorders and Stroke, contact the Institute's Brain Resources and Information Network (BRAIN) at: